AhmedAmin90/indeed_web_scraper/README.md

 **For this project I created a web scraper that returns a list of Web developer Jobs that are posted in [Indeed](https://www.indeed.com/).
-This will help new graduated students from Microverse and other Job seekers to keep their eyes focus on posted jobs with easy way.**
+This will help newly graduated students from Microverse and other Job seekers to keep their eyes focus on posted jobs in an easy way.**

 ### I used in this application:
 - Ruby.
-- Ruby rspec.
+- Ruby RSpec.
 - Nokogiri Gem.
 - HTTParty Gem.
 - Rainbow Gem.
+- Whirly Gem.

 ## How to use the application: